HfMT-ZM4/symbolist-electron/readme.md

 * `tools`: (not yet implemented in the current version) a set of interactive tools that provide ways of creating new symbols, and applying transformations to existing elements (e.g. alignment of multiple objects, or setting distributing objects, etc.)
 * `inspector`: a contextual menu for editing the semantic data of an object, which is then mapped to the graphic representation.

-On entering the application, the editor loads an configuration fie from the default load folder, or you can load a new config file after loading.
+On entering the application, the editor loads a score or initialization file from the default load folder, or you can load a new config file after loading.
 The config file sets the top-level page setup and palette options.

 [ more details here ]